The Ultimate Saint Jean Pied de Port France Pilgrim Guide (2025)

 Don’t worry if you for some reason can’t make it to the Saint Jean Pied de Port Pilgrim Office.
 There is another Pilgrim office at the next stop in Albergue de Peregrinos de Roncesvalles.

-Psst… These were my favorite Camino Frances Albergues & More Helpful Albergue Tips
+☛ Psst… These were some of my favorite Camino Frances Albergues

 Last Minute Supplies in Saint Jean Pied de Port

 No worries if you forgot something or changed your mind about a hat or walking sticks.
-Here are some useful Gear Stores in Saint Jean Pied de Port.
+Here are some useful places to buy gear in Saint Jean Pied de Port.

 St Jean Pied de Port Outdoor Gear Stores